GaddyW/Traffic-Sign-Classifier/writeup_template.md

 My final model consisted of the following layers:

+had some trouble with weights and biases.
+I had used random_normal for weights and biases in the LeNet quiz.
+When I copied it here, I got terrible accuracy.
+After switching to truncated normal and zeros, it worked.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|
 | Input         		| 32x32x3 RGB image   							|